VisaLisa/visalisa.github.io/_posts/2018-08-09-Facebook-AR-Studio.md

 ##### Tools
 - [AR Studio](https://developers.facebook.com/products/ar-studio) on Mac (Mines is a Macbook Air)
 - [AR Player](https://itunes.apple.com/app/facebook/id1231451896) on iPhone (I'm using my iPhone 7)
-- USB to Lightinging cable (This will be used to sync your new app)
+- USB to Lightning cable (This will be used to sync your new app)

 # Resources <a name="resources"></a>
 [Using the AR Studio Player App](https://developers.facebook.com/docs/ar-studio/tutorials/ar-studio-player)